wireapp/ansible-sft/README.md

 ### Development setup
+Note: This is only supported on Ubuntu 18.04 based machines.

 * Install [poetry](https://python-poetry.org/docs/)
 * run `poetry install` anywhere inside the git checkout folder to install the current dependencies.
 * (`poetry update` can be used to re-generate the .lock file after making changes to dependencies)

 ### Test this role using molecule
+Note: This is only supported on Ubuntu 18.04 based machines.

 Ensure you have hetzner cloud credentials: